-Camping in tents along the river shore.
-All equipment provided.
+Camping in tents, all equipment provided.

-Mellow: Class I-II rapids
+Mellow: Class I-III rapids

 ALL TRIPS INCLUDE

-All fishing rods, fly fishing rods and terminal tackle.
+All fishing rods, tackle and lures.

 Transportation from and to the Redmond/Bend Airport (if needed).

-Three delicious meals a day.
+Three delicious meals a day, plus snacks

-The most smallmouth bass you will ever have access to (4000+ per mile)
+The most smallmouth bass you will ever have access to (4000+ per mile).

-Pre-trip hotel accommodation (post-trip hotel not included)
+Pre-trip hotel accommodation (post-trip hotel not included).